jasonbhart/htpc-download-box/README.md

 If it does not suit you, there is also now an official [Kodi add-on for Plex](https://www.plex.tv/apps/computer/kodi/).
 [Download Kodi](http://kodi.wiki/view/HOW-TO:Install_Kodi_for_Linux), then browse add-ons to find Plex.

 Also the old good Plex Home Theater is still available, in an open source version called [OpenPHT](https://github.com/RasPlex/OpenPHT).

-Personal choice: after using OpenPHT for a while I'll give Plex Media Player a try.
-I might miss the ability to live-edit subtitle offset, but sub-zero is supposed to do its job.
-We'll see.

 ### Setup Sonarr